cloudposse/atmos/website/docs/core-concepts/components/component-inheritance.md

 In **Object-Oriented Programming (OOP)**, a mixin is a class that contains methods for use by other classes without having to be the parent class of those other classes.

-In **Component-Oriented Programming (COP)** implemented by Atmos, a [mixin](/core-concepts/mixins) is an abstract base component that is never meant to be provisioned and does not have any physical implementation - it just contains default settings/variables/properties for use by other Atmos components.
+In **Component-Oriented Programming (COP)** implemented in Atmos, a [mixin](/core-concepts/mixins) is an abstract base component that is never meant to be provisioned and does not have any physical implementation - it just contains default settings/variables/properties for use by other Atmos components.

 :::